TheCrunching/MuddyBot/docs/usage.md

 ### Token

 You can get a token using this website [Twitch Token Generator](https://twitchtokengenerator.com/).
 You must keep this a secret.
-If you share other people will be able to use your bot.
+If you share it other people will be able to use your user.

 ### Channel